 The first step, which I don’t have a picture of is painting your pumpkin.
-This mint green paint is actually *Martha Stewart’s mint green chalkboard paint.
+This mint green paint is actually Martha Stewart’s mint green chalkboard paint.
+I love the color of Martha’s chalkboard mint green paint!!
 I then painted the stem in a soft grass green acrylic paint.

-Next, I drew five dots on an every other pumpkin section spacing.
+Next, I drew five dots on an every other pumpkin section spacing with a gold paint pen.
 I placed the dots at about the halfway point on the pumpkin.
 These would become the lowest dots in my design.

 I slowly started filling in the pattern with my gold foil paint pen.
 A few dots I misplaced, but with a few strokes of the mint green paint, they were erased and could be painted again.